tomasszabo/azure-ad-b2c-saml-custom-claim/README.md

 In the [html_templates](html_templates) folder are the final HTML templates.
 In order to use them, following placeholders in HTML files needs to be replaced with actual values:

-- `https://login.microsoftonline.com/` needs to be replaces with your actual hosting URL (e.g. `https://yourstorageaccount.blob.core.windows.net/yourcontainer/`).
+- `https://login.microsoftonline.com/` needs to be replaced with your actual hosting URL (e.g. `https://yourstorageaccount.blob.core.windows.net/yourcontainer/`).
 The URL must be publicly available and CORS support must be enabled.

 Afterwards upload customized HTML template to your publicly available server with CORS support (e.g. [Host Azure B2C Templates in Azure Blob Storage](https://learn.microsoft.com/en-us/azure/active-directory-b2c/customize-ui-with-html?pivots=b2c-custom-policy#2-create-an-azure-blob-storage-account)).